Baja California Sur, Mexico

 Our Sea Turtle Partners

 The genesis of sea turtle conservation in the region came in 1998 with Grupo Tortuguero, a grassroots network founded by a group of fishermen from local communities working to individually protect their turtle populations.
 Now more than 500 strong, the network is made up of students, researchers, housewives, and many others.

-We also work with a community-based business, RED Sustainable Travel, which works with members of the Grupo Tortuguero to develop turtle-friendly alternatives to fishing and poaching.
+We also work with a community-based business, RED Travel Mexico, which works with members of the Grupo Tortuguero to develop turtle-friendly alternatives to fishing and poaching.